fortezhuo/zod-prisma/README.md

     }
     ```

-3. Run `npx prisma generate` or `yarn prisma generate` to generate your zod schemas
+3. Run `npx prisma generate` or `pnpm dlx prisma generate` to generate your zod schemas
 4. Import the generated schemas form your selected output location

 <!-- USAGE EXAMPLES -->